cofyc/argparse/README.md

  - handles both optional and positional arguments
  - produces highly informative usage messages
- - issures errors when given invalid arguments
+ - issues errors when given invalid arguments

 There are basically three types of options: